dreamfactorysoftware/dreamfactory/README.md

 * Install dependencies using composer.
 > composer install --no-dev

 * Run DreamFactory setup wizard.
+First time running this will create your system environment file (.env), generate application key, and will prompt you to configure your Database.
+> php artisan dreamfactory:setup

-This will prompt you to create your admin user account.
+* Run the above command again to complete the setup process.
+This time it will run the migration, seeder, and will prompt you to create your admin user account.
 > php artisan dreamfactory:setup

 * Make sure your web server can read/write from/to storage/ (sub directories) and bootstrap/cache/ directories.